asamerh4/ansible-mesos/README.md

 As a prerequisite to run some spark eo workloads you should have some form of mesos/alluxio cluster running.
 Mesos acts as the execution base-platform - think of general purpose resource scheduling.

 ### prepare your control host
 Your control host (a linux host where ansible is installed to communicate with the cloud-APIs to create something like a mesos/spark cluster), which could be your office-client computer, or a VirtualboxVM, or some plain normal on-premise linux server must have access to the cloud-providers API-endpoints.
 In our case we need access (https) to the OTC-API servers.
-Manadatory packages to be installed on control host are:
+Mandatory packages to be installed on control host are:
 - git, epel, python(2.7++), python-pip, ansible, awscli

 ### generate OTC key-pair & copy to control-host